Originally Published on April 27, 2016. Last Updated on December 8, 2021.

 As such, outdoor living rose in popularity, and with it, outdoor furniture came along for the ride.
 In particular, the chaise lounge chair remained a popular outside fixture, whether placed aside a pool, on the deck of a cruise ship, or gracing a back patio.

 The most popular style of the modern-day outdoor chaise lounge features two low arms, a high, contoured back, and a long slightly slanted seat for maximum comfort.
-As with other patio furniture, the chaise comes in plenty of materials, from composite pieces to chaises created from natural woods like teak, pine, and cedar.
+As with other patio furniture, the chaise comes in plenty of materials from HDPE lumber to natural woods like teak, pine, and cedar.
 Trex® Outdoor Furniture™ offers the stackable Yacht Club Chaise with Arms, with a comfortable slatted design that works great alone or paired with a plush all-weather performance cushion.

 No matter the origins, the uses throughout history, or the name, you don’t need to be a Greek goddess or Marilyn Monroe to enjoy the comfort of a chaise lounge.